Apply as a New Zealand secondary school student

 With a conditional Offer of Place, you are still able to apply for accommodation, pay your tuition fees, and prepare your documents for your new student visa.
 We recommend you organise all of these before you receive your unconditional Offer.

-You need to accept, decline, or defer your Offer online.
+You need to accept, decline, or defer your Offer online before you can select your courses.

 You are also able to enrol online in your courses with a conditional Offer.
 We will send you an invitation to enrol online before the start of your first trimester.
 It’s a good idea to start thinking about choosing your courses now.